 A theory of change is a tool that allows you to describe the need you are trying to address, the changes you want to make (your outcomes), and what you plan to do (your activities).
 It can help you improve your strategy, measurement, communication and partnership working.

 Growing numbers of charities are using theory of change as a strategy and evaluation tool.
-This popularity is partly a symptom of funders asking charities to provide a theory of change in their application or evaluation.
 But can the approach also be useful for funders themselves; and how does the tool differ in this setting?